 - I acknowledge the importance of actively listening to my colleagues during meetings to ensure I understand their perspectives and contributions.

-- I will make a conscious effort to refrain from interrupting others and focus on fully comprehending their points before responding.
+- I will make a conscious effort to refrain from interrupting others and focus on fully absorbing their points before responding.

-- I will work on expressing my ideas more clearly and succinctly during team discussions to facilitate better understanding and collaboration.
+- I will work on expressing my ideas more clearly and concisely during team discussions to facilitate better understanding and collaboration.

 Manager’s Perspective: